Walter W. Waters: Later life and death

 In October 1932, the BEF held a national convention in Uniontown, Pennsylvania in which Waters was re-elected commander.
 However, he did not attend the convention as he was living in Miami, Florida and in ill health.
 Although the convention refused his resignation, he was granted a year's leave of absence to recuperate.
 Around the same time, he began writing a history of the Bonus Army that he would publish alongside journalist William Chapman White the following year.

 Waters found his first job after the Bonus Army was disbanded in May 1933, working as a gas station attendant in Omaha, Nebraska.
 Waters also began to expound a political ideology he called "American Nationalism," which called for "elimination of wealth through high income taxes, employment insurance and labor participation in the profits of productive enterprise, compulsory five-day week and six-hour day, and... assurance that agriculture will be profitable."
 He claimed the program was distinct from socialism, fascism, and radicalism.

 By October 1933, Waters was working as a cement inspector on the San Francisco–Oakland Bay Bridge.
 He made several public statements expressing his dissatisfaction with Congressional Democrats and President Franklin D. Roosevelt, who he felt had let veterans down like the Republicans had by passing the Economy Act of 1933.
-Ironically, Waters entered government service soon after this; in 1934, he was hired by a federal agency in Virginia, and in 1935 he was hired by the Department of War, where his superior was none other than Douglas MacArthur (who was reported to have personally given him the job).
+Waters entered government service soon after this; in 1934, he was hired by a federal agency in Virginia, and in 1935 he was hired by the Department of War, where his superior was none other than Douglas MacArthur (who was reported to have personally given him the job).